John Dorr Nature Laboratory

 - Fifth grade students spend 3-days/2-nights in the fall focusing on how they are ending their journey at the Lower Division and preparing for their journey into the Middle Division.
 They take rock-climbing lessons and use telescopes to study the night sky.

-- Seventh grade students attend by science class for 2-days/1-night for field studies on streams and geology.
-They must accumulate data and write lab reports.
+- Seventh grade students attend by science class for 2-days/1-night for field studies learning about forest health.
+They accumulate data and write their first lab report after the collaborative exercise in Dorr's woodlands.

-- Eighth grade students spend 8-days/7-nights for a mini-Outward Bound type program.
+- Eighth grade students spend 6-days/5-nights for a mini-Outward Bound type program.
 They participate in team-building and self-exploration activities, including a Night Compass Initiative and a backpacking trip.
-A highlight of this week is climbing the Cooperative Adventure Tower (CAT).
+One of the highlights of the week is climbing the Cooperative Adventure Tower (CAT).

 - Ninth-Twelfth Grades new students and student mentors come over Labor Day weekend for a 3-days/2-nights orientation.
 Mentors and school administrators give presentations to help these newest members of the community learn about the social and academic life at Horace Mann.
 The activities are designed to be fun and cooperative -- one of the highlights is traversing the High Ropes Course in small groups.